mtardy/pathgen/README.md

   -b string
         binary to put at the end of the random path, used when write is enabled -c    cleanup everything under "/tmp/pathgen"
+  -d int
-  -l    create a symlink at "/tmp/pathgen/exe" to the target file, used when write is enabled (default true) -p string
+        maximum length of a directory name (default 255) -l    create a symlink at "/tmp/pathgen/exe" to the target file, used when write is enabled (default true) -p string
-        prefix for the random path, you will need to cleanup manually (default "/tmp/pathgen") -s string
+        prefix for the random path, you will need to cleanup manually (default "/tmp/pathgen") -r    generate a random string for the path
+  -s string
         suffix of the random path, name of the copied binary (default "bin") -w    write the filepath on the filesystem